A guide to reduce your contribution to climate change and better prepare for it.

 Almost 30 percent of Boston’s emissions come from people getting around Boston.
 One of the best ways to reduce your carbon footprint is to avoid using fossil fuels when getting around Boston, especially to and from work.
 Below are low (and no) carbon commuting options.

-4. Recycle: Does your school have a recycling program?
-Talk with your teacher about options for your class if you don’t.
-If you do, make sure you and your peers are recycling right.
-Visit boston.gov/recycling for tips.
+Does your office have a recycling program?
+Talk with your manager about options for your office if you don’t.

 Sometimes sustainable actions can feel isolating because they are things you need to do at your house, or on your commute.
 That’s why getting out and volunteering with Greenovate, or with a local climate organization of your choosing, is a great way to take collective action on climate.
 To the right are some of the ways that you can get involved >>